rapodaca/dialect/src/manuscript.md

 # Configuration

 The third major element of molecular representation is *configuration*.
 Configuration is the three-dimensional arrangement of neighbors about an atom.
-Dialect limits conformation to the special case of an atom with exactly four substituents placed at the vertexes of a tetrahedron.
+Dialect limits configuration to the special case of an atom with exactly four substituents placed at the vertexes of a tetrahedron.
 Here, "substituent" means an atomic neighbor; lone electron pairs are not considered substituents.
 One of the four substituents may be a virtual hydrogen.

 A configuration is comprised of two components: an ordering of bonds to a central atom; and a *configurational descriptor*.
 A configurational descriptor is a template for the relative three-dimensional positioning of neighbors about a central atom.
 Dialect supports two configurational descriptors: `TH1` and `TH2`.
 For reasons that will soon become clear, these descriptors are also known as "clockwise" and "counterclockwise," respectively.